AaronFlanagan20/Countdown-letters-game-solver/_about.md

 ```
 That didn't work too well, so I changed it.

-## Preprocessing
-My script does a lot of preprocessing, which only needs to be run once.
-Once the preprocessing is done we can run the game solver again and again without that overhead.

 ## Efficiency
 Here's some stuff about how efficient my code is, including an analysis of how many calculations my algorithm requires.

 ## Results
 My script runs very quickly, and certainly within the 30 seconds allowed in the Coutdown letters game.

 ## References
 [1]: https://en.wikipedia.org/wiki/Countdown_(game_show)